Prajjval123/help-center/backend/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/) installed on your machine.
 - [MongoDB](https://www.mongodb.com/) installed locally or an account with MongoDB Atlas.

 ### Steps

 1. **Clone the repository:**
 git clone <repository-url>
 cd help-center-api

 2. **Install dependencies:**
 npm install

 3. **Set up environment variables:**
-• Create a .env file in the root of the project and add the following:
+Create a .env file in the root of the project and add the following:
   PORT=3000
   MONGODB_URI=<your-mongodb-connection-string>
-• Replace <your-mongodb-connection-string> with your actual MongoDB connection string.
+Replace <your-mongodb-connection-string> with your actual MongoDB connection string.

 4. **Run the server:**
 npm start
 The server should start on the port specified in your .env file (default: 3000).

 **Usage**
 Once the server is running, you can interact with the API using tools like Postman or curl.
 Below are the available API endpoints.

 **API Endpoints**
-Create a Help Card
+Create a Help Card<br>
-Endpoint: POST /api/help-cards
+Endpoint: POST /api/help-cards<br>
 Description: Adds a new help card to the help center.
 Request Body:
-json
-Copy code
 {
-  "title": "Manage Billing",
+  "title": "Manage Billing",<br>
-  "description": "Change subscriptions and payment details.", "link": "https://example.com/manage-billing"
+  "description": "Change subscriptions and payment details.",<br>
+  "link": "https://example.com/manage-billing"
 }
 Response:
 Success (201): Returns the created help card.
 Failure (500): Returns an error message.
 Get All Help Cards
 Endpoint: GET /api/help-cards
 Description: Retrieves all help cards.
 Response:
 Success (200): Returns an array of help cards.
 Failure (500): Returns an error message.
 Get a Specific Help Card
 Endpoint: GET /api/help-cards/:title
 Description: Retrieves a specific help card by its title.
 Response:
 Success (200): Returns the requested help card.
 Failure (404): Returns an error if the card is not found.
 Failure (500): Returns an error message.

-**Project Structure**
-help-center-api/
-│
-├── models/
-│   └── HelpCard.js          # Mongoose schema and model for Help Cards
-│
-├── routes/
-│   └── helpCards.js         # Express routes for Help Cards
-│
-├── .env                     # Environment variables
-├── index.js                 # Entry point of the application
-├── package.json             # Project metadata and dependencies
-└── README.md                # Project documentation

 **Error Handling**
 The API handles errors gracefully by returning appropriate HTTP status codes and error messages:

 404 Not Found: Returned when a specific card is not found by its title.
 500 Internal Server Error: Returned for server-related issues, such as database connection failures or invalid input.